 If you will need special accommodations during the test make arrangements with the training center as soon as you receive your aptitude test date.

 Tests are scored by an independent facility.
-The training center will receive the results approximately two to four weeks after you test and you will then be notified of the results by mail.
+The training center will receive the results up to two to four weeks after you test and you will then be notified of the results by mail.
 If you receive a qualifying score on the test battery you will be scheduled for an oral interview approximately one month following your aptitude test.
 If you do not obtain a qualifying score on the test battery you must wait six months before re-applying and re-testing.

 The NJATC offers a Tech Math class through the University of Tennessee.
 This online math class is self-paced and begins with whole numbers and works through Boolean Algebra fundamentals.